-Yes, it took quite a lot of storyboard work to get this project going, but I hope it has shown you that you can make some great games using just the UIKit tools you already know.
+Yes, it took quite a lot of user interface code to get this project going, but I hope it has shown you that you can make some great games using just the UIKit tools you already know.
 Building user interfaces programmatically is obviously much less visual than using storyboards, but the flip side is that everything is under your control – there are no connections happening behind the scenes.

-Of course, at the same time as making another game, you've made several steps forward in your iOS development quest, this time learning about
+Of course, at the same time as making another game, you've made several steps forward in your iOS development journey, this time learning about

-index(of:)failed to find the guess then you remove points.
+firstIndex(of:)failed to find the guess you show the alert.